Skip to Content

 Coastal Sceneries

-Estuaries, beaches, rock pools, sand dunes, and coastal forests are all different types of coastal habitats.
-Coral reef ecosystems and marshes are other types of coastal habitat, though reefs might also be considered aquatic depending on their depth!
+Estuaries, beaches, rock pools, dunes, and coastal forests are different coastal habitats.
+Coral reef ecosystems and marshes are other coastal habitat types, though reefs might also be considered aquatic depending on their depth!

-Coastal areas are high in humidity, with moderate to high rainfall.
-Some coasts are near coastal forests, while other coasts of the world are rocky and mountainous.
+Coastal areas are high in humidity and have moderate to high rainfall.
+Some coasts are near coastal forests, while others are rocky and mountainous.
 Still, these are all coastal habitats!

-Erosion, weather, deforestation, pollution, mining, industry, and illegal dumping are just some of the negative impacts that this biosphere might face.
+Erosion, weather, deforestation, pollution, mining, industry, and illegal dumping are some of the negative impacts this biosphere might face.

 Without a healthy coastal biosphere, the industries around it would almost certainly collapse.